jscutlery/semver/README.md

 #### Post-targets

 The **`--postTargets`** option allows you to run targets post-release.
-This is particularly handful for publishing packages on a registry when a new version was created.
-Here is a configuration example for _my-project_ library:
+This is particularly handful for publishing packages on a registry or scheduling any other task.

+Here is a configuration example using `@jscutlery/semver:github` to create GitHub Release for _my-project_ library:

 ```json
 {